DJDanl/cpp-docs.pt-br/docs/standard-library/hash-set-class.md

 ### <a name="remarks"></a>Comentários

-Se o valor de retorno de `begin` for atribuído a uma `const_iterator`, os elementos no objeto hash_set não poderão ser modificados.
-Se o valor de retorno de `begin` for atribuído a um `iterator`, os elementos no objeto hash_set poderão ser modificados.
+Se o valor `begin` de retorno `const_iterator`for atribuído a a, os elementos no objeto hash_set não poderão ser modificados.
+Se o valor `begin` de retorno `iterator`for atribuído a um , os elementos no objeto hash_set podem ser modificados.

 ### <a name="example"></a>Exemplo